leos/DocVersionRedirector/README.md

 | RSpec       | rspec.info/documentation         | hardcoded |
 | Ruby Docs   | ruby-doc.org                     | hardcoded |

 For `dynamic` sites the extension will automatically parse the version numbers and add a configuration that's saved in local storage.

-For example, this will automatically redirect For example: https://docs.python.org/2.7/library/index.html to https://docs.python.org/3.6/library/index.html and then redirect any other pages
+For `hardcoded` adding a new version or a language means the extension needs to be updated.
+Don't be shy, submit a PR to update the version.

 ## Configuration